When Do the Whales Swim By? and other Frequently Asked Questions

 Is there a way to get around the islands if I do not bring my car?

 When I arrive at my island destination, how can I get around to the other islands?

-- You can travel with your car between Lopez, Orcas, San Juan, and Shaw via the Washington State Ferry.
-There is a fee for vehicles (by length and height) and drivers traveling west-bound only; there is no charge for walk-ons or bicycles.
-Or, walk on the ferry and enjoy a free cruise around the islands.
+- You can travel in your car between Lopez, Orcas, San Juan, and Shaw via the Washington State Ferries.
+There is a fee for vehicles (by length and height) and drivers traveling westbound only.
 You can also travel between these four islands, and some others, via our local airlines and water taxis.
 Find out more at Getting Around.

 - San Juan Island and the town of Friday Harbor offer several options for transportation.
 You may choose to take a seasonal shuttle, moped, or scoot coupe (May through September) around the island, take a taxi, rent a car, or bicycle.
 All are within walking distance of the ferry terminal.